dzek69/bottom-line/README.md

 - cover only most typical use cases,
 - add useful methods that are missing in lodash,
 - not include non-useful/rare methods that are present in lodash,
-- not being 100% compatible replacement for lodash/underscore, but keeping most of behavior identical,
+- not being 100% compatible replacement for lodash/underscore, but keeping most behavior identical,
 - not being a "polyfill" (no `map`/`forEach` etc.),
 - not being inconsistent or trying to guess user intentions (lodash does that, see tests for `get`),
 - perform fast and have code size small.